Deploying the Renku platform¶

 Optionally, you can choose to manage your own instances of the following:

-- a GitLab stand-alone instance
+- using an existing GitLab instance

-- a Keycloak stand-alone instance
+- using an existing Keycloak instance

 2. Create and configure Renku PVs and PVCs¶